sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 The following interfaces are planned:

 * 2x ANALOG-IN (BNC)   — Special pins 15 and 16 of the CMOD module; analog inputs, not PIOs
-* 8x DIGITAL-IN (BNC)  — 2 of which are clock-capable
+* 8x DIGITAL-IN (BNC)  — 5 of which will be clock-input-capable pins
-* 8x DIGITAL-OUT (BNC) — 2 of which are clock-capable
+* 8x DIGITAL-OUT (BNC)
-* 1x REFCLOCK-IN (BNC) — must be clock-capable
+* 1x REFCLOCK-IN (BNC) — must be a clock-input-capable pin
-* 16x Ethernet RGMII   — 2 of which must be clock-capable, as listed below:
+* 16x Ethernet RGMII   — must have 1 clock-input-capable pin
-    - 1x TXC           — must be clock-capable
+    - 1x TXC
     - 1x TXCTL
     - 4x TXD
-    - 1x RXC           — 1 must be clock-capable
+    - 1x RXC           — must be clock-input-capable
     - 1x RXCTL
     - 4x RXD
-    - 1x MDC           — pseudo-clock, no need to make it clock-capable.
+    - 1x MDC           — pseudo-clock
     - 1x MDIO
     - 1x RESET
     - 1x INTERRUPT
 * 8x PMOD              — no special requirements.

-The grand total for PIO pins: 41 pins used for the interfaces, 7 of which must be clock-capable.
+The grand total for PIO pins: 41 pins used for the interfaces, 7 of which must be clock-input-capable.

 Mapping of available PIOs to interfaces
 ---------------------------------------

-The primary consideration wth regard to pin assignment will be the assignment of clock-capable pins.
-7 are required, and 7 are available.
+The primary consideration with regard to pin assignment will be the assignment of clock-input-capable pins.
+Seven clock-input-capable pins are available on the CMOD A7, and all seven of them will be explicitly used.

 Two other considerations are far less important, but can guide the mapping choice in case there are no clear reasons to prefer one choice to a different choice: